audiopump/x32-proxy/README.md

 });
 ```

+The bind address and port may be shared with the built-in static web server.
 You may specify `--ws` multiple times to listen on multiple interfaces and/or ports.

-### `--http [bind address[:port]]`
+### `--www [bind address[:port]]`

-Start a minimal HTTP server, to host a web application.
-Will serve files from the current directory.
+Start a minimal static web server, for convenience in hosting simple client-side web applications.
+Will serve files from the current working directory by default.
 See [serve-static](https://www.npmjs.com/package/serve-static) for details.

 As with `--udp`, the default bind address is `127.0.0.1`.
 Unlike `--udp`, you **may** use `0.0.0.0` or `[::]` to listen on all IPv4 or IPv4/IPv6 interfaces, respectively.

 The default port is `80`.

+The bind address and port may be shared with the Web Socket server.
+You may specify `--www` multiple times to listen on multiple interfaces and/or ports.

+### `--www-root <dir>`

+Set the document root directory for the static web server.
+Defaults to the current working directory.

 ### `--help`
 Shows all the options and usage.